 - Hold the power button and wait until the Apple logo appears.

-Activation issues are common when you try to get a new phone up and running for the first time, regardless of model, and the iPhone 11 has proven to be no different.
+Activation issues are common when you try to get a new phone up and running for the first time, regardless of the model, and the iPhone 11 is no different.

 - Make sure your wireless plan is operational.

-- Update your handset to the latest iOS version and restart.
+- Update your handset to the latest iOS version — which is iOS 15 — and restart.

-- Go to Settings > General > About.
+- Go to Settings > General > Software Update.
 If an update is available, you’ll see a prompt to select OK or Update, or Install Now (with 50% or more battery or plugged in).

 - Remove your SIM card from the tray and then put it back.
 The tray should close securely.
-Only use the tray that comes with your current phone as others may not fit.
+Only use the tray that comes with your current phone.

 - Try a different SIM card.
 You can get one at your carrier’s retail outlet or ask your carrier to test your phone with a different card.
 Replace your current SIM card with a new one, if necessary.

-If you find there are problems with any aspect of audio function there are various remedies you can try.
+If you experience problems with any aspect of audio function, there are various remedies you can try.

-- Take your SIM card out of your phone and then replace it to remedy the problem of a poorly positioned card.
+- Take your SIM card out of your phone and then replace it to solve the problem of a poorly positioned card.